sak1987/UDACITY-AIPND--Dog-Breed-Classifier/README.md

-# UDACITY-AIPND--Use a Pre-trained Image Classifier to Identify Dog Breeds
+# UDACITY- AIPND- Use a Pre-trained Image Classifier to Identify Dog Breeds.
-_**Project of AI Programming with Python Nanodegree by Udacity**_
+This repository contains _REVISED_ code and associated files for the AI Programming with Python Nanodegree program.
+This repository consists of a number of tutorial notebooks for various coding exercises and programming labs that will be used to supplement the lessons of the course.

+_**Intro to Python Project - Classifying Pet Images**_

 ![Dog Breeds](https://user-images.githubusercontent.com/33560386/99956735-f053b600-2d9f-11eb-9bb1-12724685b68e.JPG)